CesiumGS/cesium-unreal/Documentation/guide.md

 * Allow players to get in a car and drive it around the city.
 * Use DataSmith to import a CAD model of a planned building.
 * Use the Foliage Tool to place trees and other plants around the area.
-* Record videos.
+* Record cinematic videos.

-But we want that city to be accurately located in the world, and we want to allow the user to visit elsewhere on the globe if they like.
+But we _also_ want that city to be accurately located in the world, and we want to allow the user to visit elsewhere on the globe if they like.
 Other places on the globe won't have any custom Unreal Engine objects, but they _will_ have accurate terrain, imagery, and Cesium 3D Tiles models.
 This is easy to achieve with Cesium for Unreal.

 First, create a new Level and add "Cesium World Terrain + Bing Maps Aerial imagery" to it using the Cesium panel: